 Start a fundraiser to help a disaster relief organization

-If you’re not directly affected by natural disaster or know anyone that was directly impacted, you can still support people who may be across the country or world.
+If you’re not directly affected by a natural disaster or know anyone that was directly impacted, you can still support people who may be across the country or world.
 GoFundMe allows you to select non-profit organizations as the direct recipients of the funds so you never have to handle the money.
 The organization can then use the funds to buy supplies or other items for victims or fund recovery efforts.
-You also don’t have to limit yourself to organizations that help in the U.S.—if there’s a natural disaster outside of the U.S., you can count on different organizations to help and you can start Certified Charity fundraisers to help them in their efforts to support people abroad.
+You also don’t have to limit yourself to organizations that help in the Canada—if there’s a natural disaster outside of the Canada, you can count on different organizations to help and you can start Certified Charity fundraisers to help them in their efforts to support people abroad.

 For in-depth help, read Six Steps for Running a Successful Disaster Relief Fund.

 Dave raised $3,000 to go directly to Hands of Light, a disaster relief non-profit organization that was in the midst of supplying key resources and medical treatment to residents of the area.